jborichevskiy/up-and-to-the-right/content/ideas.md

 - Ability to navigate it better
 - Add cool hyperlink previews like on [Gwern's site](https://www.gwern.net/)
 - More organized hyperlink formats
+- Table of contents
+    - Some way to autogenerate it